owncloud-docker/compose-playground/examples/ocis-traefik/README.md

   * `$ export OCIS_DOMAIN=your.domain.com`

 ### Stack
 The application stack contains two containers.
-The first one is traefik which is terminating https requests and forwards the requests to the internal docker network.
+The first one is a traefik proxy which is terminating ssl and forwards the requests to the internal docker network.
 Additional, traefik is creating a certificate that is stored in `acme.json` in the folder `letsencrypt` of the users home directory.
-The second one is ocis which is exposing the webservice on port 9200 to traefic.
+The second one is th ocis server which is exposing the webservice on port 9200 to traefic.

 ### Config
 Edit docker-compose.yml file to fit your domain setup